This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 This large and interactive museum showcases the evolution of Swiss mobility through exhibits on trains, planes, automobiles, and more.
 You can explore locomotives, vintage cars, and even a space station module.

-I visited on a rainy afternoon and it was so crowded with families looking for a way to keep the kids busy that I ended up leaving.
+I visited on a rainy afternoon and it was so crowded with families looking for a way to keep the kids busy that I ended up leaving before I really had a chance to see anything.

 Experience Lake Lucerne

 The lake is bordered by several mountains, including Mt.
 Pilatus, Mt.
-Rigi, and the peaks of the Swiss Alps, creating stunning scenery!
+Rigi, and the peaks of the Swiss Alps.
+It’s absolutely stunning!

 Take a Cruise on Lake Lucerne